DavidZalman101/OSE_labs/README.md

 === Q What functions from console.c are directly used by printf.c?
 ===   (just function names separated by spaces, not full declarations)

+cputchar

 === Q What is the task of console.c lines 194-202?
 ===   (free form, up to 10 words)

+Checks and adjusts the content of the screen if moved past end of screen.

 ===   Consider the code
 ===   	int x = 1, y = 3, z = 4;